 What scientific studies are available to support the use of this drug to treat my disease or medical condition?

-Is it likely that this drug will work better to treat my disease or medical condition?
+Is it likely that this drug will work better to treat my disease or medical condition than using an approved treatment?

 What are the potential benefits and risks of treating my disease or medical condition with this drug?